niwinz/djorm-pgarray/README.rst

 ------------

 - Querysets using expressions package can not be used as subqueries.
 Because alias propagation is not working properly.
+It will be fixed with django 1.7 and custom lookups.